 By the way, perhaps we are meant to reflect on those three days.
-It is an intentional detail—as Jesus as a child is realizing his calling, he goes missing for three days.
-At the end of it all, when Jesus the man has followed the path he perceives God prepared for him, there are those other three days between dying and living.
+It is an intentional detail—Jesus as a child is realizing his calling, and he goes missing for three days.
+At the end of it all, when Jesus the man follows the path he perceives God has prepared for him, there are those other three days between dying and living.

 Luke gives us a hint of the mix of relief and anger expressed at the reunion, with Mary berating her son for treating them in such a fashion but immediately taking him home.
 There’s an interesting question—did Jesus do wrong by staying behind at the Temple?
 Did God misbehave?

 Let’s leave that one alone.
 We might not like where it goes.

 We do learn something about Jesus and the way he was raised.
 For one thing, Mary and Joseph clearly did not hover.
 They gave their children some freedom.
 The kids were able to move among their network of extended family and friends without being constantly watched.

 Jesus also had an early inclination to theology.
 That should not surprise anyone.
 God studying theology is introspective but natural.